roborisen/gcube/README.md

 startShiftingMatrixImage(cubeIndex: number): void
 ```
 This block is to start shifting 8x8 dot-matrix image from Gcube 0 ~ Gcube n for # seconds
-Shifting direction is depends on the acceleration sensor data of Micro:bit
+Shifting direction is depends on the acceleration sensor data of microbit

 <br/>
 <br/>